How it shapes the landscape

 - Exists illegally in the wild across Britain

-- Not recognised as a native species so it’s not possible to introduce boar to open rewilding sites.
-Domestic breeds, such as Tamworths, are worthy surrogates.
+- Not recognised as a native species, so it’s not possible to introduce boar to unfenced rewilding sites.
+Domestic old breeds, such as Tamworths, are worthy surrogates.

 Rewild your inbox